asanzdiego/deck.js-pandoc-slides/doc/md/readme.md

 ## Creation

-- First copy the doc folder and rename it as you like.
+- First **copy the doc folder and rename it as you like**.
 This is not necessary but helps you organize your documents.

-- Create the md files that you want to generate.
+- **Create the md files** that you want to generate.
 The md files are [Markdown](http://en.wikipedia.org/wiki/Markdown) files which are nothing more than plain text files with extension md, and a lightweight markup (we should know it but it is very simple).

-- Once created the md files, we can generate html, html-slides y pdf-beamer with a script.
+- Once created the md files, we can **generate html, html-slides y pdf-beamer with a script**.

 ## Build

-- To build html, slides in html or slides in pdf-beamer from md, go to the root folder and execute:
+- To **convert all md files of all the folders** go to the root folder and execute:

 ~~~
    ./build.sh

-   - To convert all md files of all the folders
 ~~~

+- To **convert all md files of one folder** go to the root folder and execute:

 ~~~
    ./build.sh [folder_name]

-   - To convert all md files of one folder
 ~~~

 ## Slide keyboard shortcuts